opengeospatial/ets-gpkg10/README.md

 This test suite verifies the structure and content of a GeoPackage 1.0 data container.
-The [GeoPackage specification](http://www.geopackage.org/spec/) describes how a platform-independent [SQLite database file](https://www.sqlite.org/fileformat2.html) may contain various types of content:
+The [GeoPackage specification](http://www.geopackage.org/spec/) describes how a platform-independent [SQLite database file](https://www.sqlite.org/fileformat2.html) may contain various types of content, including:

 * vector geospatial features
 * tile matrix sets of imagery and raster maps at various scales